julien-arino/3MC-PIMS-ICMS-Winnipeg-2025/_people/julien-arino.md

 photo: /assets/images/arino.webp
 ---

-Julien has worked using Jekyll for the past *mehhhh*.
+Julien has used Jekyll for the past *mehhhh*.